Guardians (2017 film): Home media

+Other media

 Canceled sequel

 Initially, long before the premiere of the original film and in case of success, a sequel was announced, in which it was supposed to add another superhero from China.
 Prior to this, the release date of the second part has not yet been announced.
-Later, Guardians 2 has been approved, with Turbo Films, the Chinese distributor of the first film, as a co-production company.
+Later, Guardians 2 was approved, with Turbo Films, the Chinese distributor of the first film, as a co-production company.
 It would have reportedly be partially shot in China and have some Chinese characters.

 After the critical and commercial failure and declaration of bankruptcy by "Enjoy Movies", director Andreasyan said that he was discussing the sequel with the team, and that they were thinking about "Which of the superheroes to kill :)".
 The film would also be filmed in conjunction with the "Big Cinema", also founded by the brothers Andreasyans.

-On 20 December 2020, in an interview with “Bubble Comics” Sarik Andreasyan was asked why “Guardians 2” never came out and the latter explained that “Deadpool 2 was to blame for everything."
+On 20 December 2020, in an interview with “Bubble Comics” Sarik Andreasyan was asked why Guardians 2 never came out and the latter explained that “Deadpool 2 was to blame for everything," as its script was reportedly too similar to theirs.